 Montréal is adapting to climate change

 In November 2015, Montreal adopted its first Climate Change Adaptation Plan for the Montréal Urban Agglomeration 2015-2020.
-This first plan highlights Montreal’s vulnerabilities to climate change and the observed and anticipated impacts on the population, infrastructure, the natural environment and all activities taking place on the island.
+This first plan highlights Montreal’s vulnerabilities to climate change and the observed and anticipated impacts on the population, infrastructure, the natural environment, and all activities taking place on the island.
 It also presents all the commitments made by the agglomeration to cope with these climatic events.

-With this adaptation plan, Central Departments, the boroughs and the municipalities have made many ambitious commitments.
-The measures were announced are announcing aim, among other things, to reduce heat islands, protect biodiversity, manage runoff water, increase infrastructure resilience, and adopt new practices in regard to the range of recreational activities on offer, to name just a few.
+With this adaptation plan, Central Departments, the boroughs, and the municipalities have made many ambitious commitments.
+The measures announced are announcing aim, among other things, to reduce heat islands, protect biodiversity, manage runoff water, increase infrastructure resilience, and adopt new practices in regard to the range of recreational activities on offer, to name just a few.

 Rules about bees

 When it comes to bees and beekeeping, the provincial regulations apply Bee Owners Registration Regulations and Animal Health Protection.
 In Montreal, a regulation prohibits the use of pesticides outside buildings.
-A framework municipal by-law is in force, it is declined by arrondissement.
+A framework municipal by-law is in force, it is declined by the arrondissement.
 The search by the district in the 311 / Pesticides Information Bank will adequately inform you.